Diameter (protocol): History

 The Diameter protocol was initially developed by Pat R. Calhoun, Glen Zorn, and Ping Pan in 1998 to provide a framework for authentication, authorization, and accounting (AAA) that could overcome the limitations of RADIUS.
-RADIUS had issues with reliability, scalability, security, and flexibility.
-RADIUS cannot deal effectively with remote access, IP mobility, and policy control.
+At the time Diameter was designed, RADIUS was believed to have issues with reliability, scalability, security, and flexibility.
+RADIUS also did not support large policies which were needed for telephony applications.
 The Diameter protocol defines a policy protocol used by clients to perform Policy, AAA, and resource control.
 This allows a single server to handle policies for many services.

 Like RADIUS, Diameter provides AAA functionality, but uses TCP and SCTP instead of UDP, therefore delegating detection and handling of communication problems to those protocols.
 The Diameter protocol is enhanced further by the development of the 3rd Generation Partnership Project (3GPP) IP Multimedia Subsystem (IMS).
 The S6a, S6b, Gx, Gy, Sy, Rx, Cx, Dh, Dx, Rf, Ro, Sh and Zh interfaces are supported by Diameter applications.
 Through the use of extensions, the protocol was designed to be extensible to support proxies, brokers, strong security, mobile IP, network-access servers (NASREQ), accounting and resource management.